Designing for Additive Manufacturing - Part 4

 Fit and Tolerance

-One of the most common questions we are asked is "what is your standard fit and tolerance with metal 3D printing?", so we thought we would answer this.
+One of the most common questions we are asked is "what is your standard fit and tolerance"? so we thought we would answer this.

 We print a lot of threads and can print them down to M3 size.
 Threads need to be modelled and not be cosmetic or visual.
 If your CAD software cannot model threads we can add them for you to your 3D model.
 We can add threads to the following file formats, .stp, .step, .x_t or .sldprt.